Efren 'The Magician' Reyes: Career, Greatest Shots & Legacy

 Efren proved that a player from the Philippines could dominate American and European pros on their own turf, opening international pool to a generation of Asian players.

-He also brought a different temperament to competitive pool.
-Less trash talk.
-Less ego.
-More focus on the game itself.
-Players have been trying to emulate that approach ever since.
+He also brought a quieter temperament to competitive pool, with less trash talk and ego and more attention on the game itself.
+Players have been trying to copy that ever since.

 Playing Like Efren: What We Can Learn

-I’ve watched the Z-shot clip probably fifty times.
-Every pool player I know has a favorite Efren moment.
-Study his pattern play and creativity, not the specific shots.
-His real skill was seeing angles three shots ahead of everyone else.
+I’ve watched the Z-shot clip probably fifty times, and every pool player I know has a favorite Efren moment of their own.
+Study his pattern play.
+His real skill was seeing angles three shots ahead of everyone else at the table.

 First: position is everything.
-Before you even shoot, know where the cue ball needs to be for your next shot.
-This is more important than sinking the ball in front of you.
-Get good learning what English means in pool and how to control the cue ball, because that’s where matches are won.
+Before you shoot, know where the cue ball needs to end up for your next shot, because that matters more than the ball sitting in front of you right now.
+Time spent learning what English means in pool and how to move the cue ball around pays back quickly.

 Second: practice the shots other players avoid.
-Kick shots.
-Banks.
-Two-way shots where you can get good position even if you miss the primary shot.
-These aren’t just flashy.
-They’re practical.
+Kicks and banks belong here, along with two-way shots that leave you safe even when the primary shot misses.
+All of it is more practical than it looks.
 Our guide on how to get better at pool covers the practice routines that actually work.

 Third: stay calm.
-The biggest jump in your pool game usually comes from the mental side, not physical skill.
-Efren didn’t panic under pressure.
-He just played pool.
+The biggest jump in most amateur games comes from the mental side.
+Efren stayed level under pressure and kept playing pool.

 The Later Years and Legacy